-Slayers is carried by its cast of characters and the interactions between them.
 We have Lina, a young sorceress who tends to solve her problems by blowing them up, Gourry, a swordsman with an IQ of approximately -12, Zelgadis, the serious one, and Amelia, a princess whose boundless desires above all to be a great hero of justice is matched only by her general ineptitude.

 The characters have such bombastic personalities that the show would still be funny if it were just them standing in front of a brick wall every episode, but the humour of their personalities is magnified by the fact that such over-the-top personalities are constantly interacting with each other.

 If I had to eyeball a rough estimate, I’d say Slayers is 70:30, “Silly” to “Serious.”
 For the most part, whenever the characters are getting hurt, it’s in a slapstick, very Looney Tunes-esque fashion — centring around the characters hurting themselves in novel ways (see above).